Central agencies attacked in Bengal as TMC wants to protect corrupt leaders: PM Modi | Politics

 ''The entire country has witnessed what happened in Sandeshkhali.
 Don't you think Sandeshkhali culprits should get strong punishment?'' he remarked.

-PM Modi during a rally at Cooch Behar on April 4 had said that the culprits of Sandeshkhali will have to spend the rest of their lives in jail.
+During a rally at Cooch Behar on April 4, Modi had said that the culprits of Sandeshkhali will have to spend the rest of their lives in jail.

 Urging people to elect a strong and stable government, Modi said, ''The stronger the central government, the stronger the trust of the world in Bharat.'' ''I work 24x7 for 2047.
 The past 10 years of the NDA government were dedicated to easing the lives of marginalized communities.
 You supported me, and I decided to transform the landscape of India.
 What you have seen in the last 10 years is just a trailer,'' he said.